mraad/HBaseToolbox/README.md

 Basically, give a point from the first set, find the closest point in the second set and keep a tally of that rounded distance.

 The following is a mock implementation as I cannot share the real data.
-So, I wrote a stand alone program to load the lookup table (LUT) data into HBase:
+So, I wrote a standalone program to load the lookup table (LUT) data into HBase:

     $ mvn exec:java -q -Dexec.mainClass=com.esri.CreatePutLUT -Dexec.args="1000"